wjakob/nanobind/README.md

   with C++ shared/unique pointers.
 Please see the following [separate document](docs/ownership.md) for the nitty-gritty details.

-  The gist is that use of shared/unique pointers requires including extra header files:
+  The gist is that use of shared/unique pointers requires one or both of the following optional header files:

   - [`nanobind/stl/unique_ptr.h`](https://github.com/wjakob/nanobind/blob/master/include/nanobind/stl/unique_ptr.h)
   - [`nanobind/stl/shared_ptr.h`](https://github.com/wjakob/nanobind/blob/master/include/nanobind/stl/shared_ptr.h)

-  Furthermore, ``enable_shared_from_this<T>`` should be _completely avoided_,
-  and some changes to function signatures taking unique pointers may be required.
+  Binding functions that take ``std::unique_ptr<T>`` arguments involves some limitations that can be avoided by changing their signatures to use ``std::unique_ptr<T, nb::deleter<T>>`` instead.
+Usage of ``std::enable_shared_from_this<T>`` should be **completely avoided** as it can cause undefined behavior in conjunction with _nanobind_.
 This is consistent with the philosophy of this library: _the codebase has to adapt to the binding tool and not the other way around_.

   It is no longer necessary to specify holder types in the type declaration: